adrianrivadulla/FootNet/README.md

 The pubication associated with this study can be found [here](link2pub) (not available yet).

-# FootNet model
+# FootNet model and implementation

-The model has been developed using Tensorflow 2.3.0 on Python 3.6.9 and can be downloaded from [here](https://drive.google.com/uc?export=download&id=18y8RhQTH3d1Nqp-CWiM415suUZxqjj-9).
-Clicking on the link will automatically start the dowload of a .zip folder containing the model as a SavedModel (Tensorflow saving format) directory (FootNetFinalModel), a data example file (Data_example.mat), an implementation example (FootNet_implementation.py) and a requirements.txt indicating the libraries and library versions needed to run the implementation example.
+The model can be downloaded from [here](https://drive.google.com/uc?export=download&id=18y8RhQTH3d1Nqp-CWiM415suUZxqjj-9).
+Clicking on the link will automatically start the dowload of a .zip folder containing the model as a SavedModel (Tensorflow saving format) directory (FootNetFinalModel), and files for an implementation example can be found in [FootNet_Inference] a data example file (Data_example.mat), an implementation example (FootNet_implementation.py) and a requirements.txt indicating the libraries and library versions needed to run the implementation example.

 # Study replication